TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Select/Index.rst

          where

    Data type
          Until TYPO3 4.5: *SQL-where*

          Since TYPO3 4.6: *SQL-where* /stdWrap

    Description
-         Without "where"!, E.g. " (title LIKE '%SOMETHING%' AND NOT doktype) "
+         Without "where"!
+E.g. " (title LIKE '%SOMETHING%' AND NOT doktype) "

-   Default

 .. container:: table-row